CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/person.md

 those two entities based on the provided email address and merge them into one single object: a person.

-Information inside person object are the most recent information that was received by MarketingSuite.
+Information inside person object always is the most recent information that was received by MarketingSuite.
 When new data is synchronized with Marketing Suite changes to person object are automatically applied.

 ## Persons, guests and customers

-One person can have one customer assigned.
-On other hand, one person can have multiple guest objects assigned to it.
-It's cause of how guests are created.
+A single person can be linked to a single customer.
+However, a single person can have multiple guest objects assigned to it.
+This is because of how guests are created.
-For every guest order placed there is one guest object.
-Cause of that when data is compiled into person object all guests will be assigned to person.
-They are accessible via `guests` property.
+For every order placed as a guest a new guest object will be created in Magento.
+If these guest orders were placed with the same email address, Copernica will automatically combine these guest orders into one single person object, supplemented with data already known about this person.
+Of course, the individual guest orders remain in tact and can still be accessed via the `guests` property.

 ## Personalization properties